Caloric Surplus Calculator for Muscle Gain

 Frequently asked questions

-How many extra calories do I actually need to build muscle?
+How many extra calories do I need above TDEE to build muscle?

 Is the Mifflin-St Jeor equation accurate for everyone?

-How fast can I realistically gain muscle in a month?
+How fast can I realistically gain muscle per month?

 Should men and women use different caloric surpluses?

-What happens if I eat a large surplus — will I gain muscle faster?
+What happens if I eat a 1,000 kcal surplus — will I gain muscle twice as fast?

 How often should I recalculate my bulking calories?